holycrap872/ucls-ms-intro-to-cs/CourseMaterials/04_functions/00_scratch_variables/lesson_plan.md

     - Instead, just one where plug in variables
 - Show variables in Scratch
     - Make own
-        - Name them "Nick" and "Matt" or whatever they were named before
+        - Name them `Nick` and `Matt` or whatever participants names were
-        - Replicate actions did in human example
+        - Replicate actions from in human example
         - See `AddVariables` function in accompanying scratch program
     - Stress that it's important to come up with a good variable name
 - Create a tempo increaser to play snare drum